KaHole/group3-project-progress/index.md

 ***

+## 28.05.17 Final Result

+In the following week we will publish the result of the project as our deadline for submission is on the 6th of June.
+We aim to publish screenshots of the working prototypes.
+We can say that we are satisfied with our results.

 ## 24.05.17 Mobile Version

 Although we have focused on this while developing the project there where still some glitches on the HS-Viewer project that had to be fixed so that it can be viewed on smaller screen sizes.
 In particular we had to fix the LinearScale.